Succoth begins tonight, Wednesday, 4 Oct., 2017. This post, if you follow it, will aid your health and save you from needless holiday weight-gain.

 So, with the cakes, the l'chayims, the cokes and the snacks alone - without the heavy meals that include kugel and fat meats, you've already gained close to 5 pounds.
 And, if you drink diet beverages and use artificial sweeteners, you might not gain the weight but you'll be likely to suffer from headaches and anxiety.

 True, tradition is important; that is, as long as it doesn't ruin your health.
 Here at the Brody homestead, whole-grained rice, buckwheat groats and quinoa have replaced fried farfel and oil-dripping kugel.
-We don't fry, but boil and bake.
+We don't fry, but broil and bake.
 We eat loads of veggies and fresh fruit, and drink local mineral water.
-Fish and lean poultry have replaced the beef and veal, and we eat animal protein sparingly.
+Fish and lean poultry have replaced the lamb and veal, and we eat beef sparingly.
 Dessert is homemade applesauce, fresh cantelope cubes, or an almond-stuffed fresh date.
-Our bread is home-baked and whole-grain, preferably spelt.
+Our bread is home-baked and whole-grain, preferably spelt with minimal or no yeast.
 We want to control what enters our bodies; the manufacturers care about making money, not about our health.
 That's why we don't buy their products.
 Our bodies weren't designed to digest the myriad of chemical additives and preservatives that they force-feed us.